SuperOfficeDocs/superoffice-docs/docs/en/ui/blogic/learn/index.md

 language: en
 ---

-# System design screen
+# System design

-To use your SuperOffice Service in a more efficient way and make the system even smarter, advanced options are available via the Expander Services Development Tools.
+To use your SuperOffice in a more efficient way and make the system even smarter, advanced options are available via the Expander Services Development Tools.

-Provided you have access to the Development Tools, you will see the System design menu in the System settings menu.
-You can create extra tables and fields, make customized workflows via CRM Script, and edit the different Service screens to fit your particular business needs.
-These tools help you customize SuperOffice Service in such a way that your request system becomes even more powerful and relevant to your company.
+Provided you have access to the Development Tools, you will see the ![icon][img1] **System design** in the navigator.
+You can create extra tables and fields, make customised workflows via CRM Script, and edit the different main cards and dialogs to fit your particular business needs.
+These tools help you customise SuperOffice in such a way that your request system becomes even more powerful and relevant to your company.

 [!include[Restricted access](../../../learn/includes/note-insufficient-rights.md)]